knee-berts/ml-platform-demo/README.md

 ## Running the Demo

-The demo is a two-step process: first set up training jobs, then run the load test.
+The demo is a four-step process: reset state, submit training jobs, start the dashboard, then run the preemption script (which drives its own load).

 ### Step 1: Reset the Environment